csparker247/ffdropenc/README.md

 The freely distributable OSX app can be downloaded from [here](https://dl.dropboxusercontent.com/u/13015285/ffdropenc-latest-free.dmg "Download ffdropenc on Dropbox").

 **Build from source**

+_APRIL 2014 SPECIAL UPDATE: It has came to my attention that the Xcode 5.1 update has broken compiling for a lot of the prerequisite programs built following this process.
+It's currently unclear if my build scripts should be adjusted or if the source code needs patches.
+Until a fix is in place, use the following steps at your own risk._

 * Install Xcode and the Xcode command line tools.
 * Install pkg-config (via Homebrew)
 * Download and install [Platypus](http://sveinbjorn.org/platypus).